tct-gaming/yaw/new-player/star-chart.md

 If you haven't cleared the star chart you're very very limited as to the content that you can do.

 Also, honestly, people are more willing to help those that have already helped themselves.
-If you're consistantly in either chats asking for taxis, plat or items people are going to catch on and stop helping or ignoring.
+If you're consistently in either chats asking for taxis, plat or items people are going to catch on and stop helping or ignoring.

 # Why
 I'm not going to get into the `pros` because the cons are enough.
 Flip them and you get the `pros`.
 Simple enough.